Navigation auf uzh.ch

 In the beginning of the semester we hold a number of events to help you find your way around Zurich and the university: Information sessions about registration and health insurance, presentations of the most important offices and contact points, introductions to the main libraries, intercultural workshops, and so forth.
 As an exchange student you will receive a detailed schedule a few weeks before your studies at UZH begin.

-Please note that this information applies to exchange students and regular visiting students only.
+Please note that this information applies to exchange students only.
 International Master's students (degree-seeking students) will receive their information here.

 Registering in Switzerland

 If you are staying in Switzerland for a period longer than 3 months, you must apply for a residence permit.
 Within 14 days of your arrival, you are required to report in person to the local Residents’ Registration Office of your municipality.
-In the city of Zurich, these offices are called “Kreisbüros” (district office) and you are required to register at the office of your local district.
+In the City of Zurich, this is called "Personenmeldeamt" and is the city hall ("Stadthaus") of the city of Zurich.
+Registration can be made upon appointment only (see link below).

-All newcomers will be asked to make an appointment at the Migration Office Zurich for the registration of their biometric identification.
+Following registration, all newcomers will be asked to make an appointment at the Migration Office of Canton Zurich for the registration of their biometric identification.

-Information Sheet: Registering at the Kreisbüro (PDF, 153 KB)
+Information Sheet: Registering at the Resident's Registration Office (PDF, 150 KB)

 Obligatory Health Insurance